P5V1V3K/kmeans-cuda/README.md

 # K-means parallel computing in CUDA

-This project was an assignment for the High Performance Computing class at University of Siena.
-You can look at the final [report](./HPCA_kmeans_cuda_report.pdf) for more details.

 ## How to run this code

 Before trying to execute both sequential and parallel version of k-means algorithm it is important to extract `datapoints.zip` in the same folder of the codes.